 To reach this network for access to local resources from an external location, please SSH to xtal200.harvard.edu.
 Please review our instructions the following, as you will need to request external SSH access:

 If you are a member of the Harrison Lab at CLS, please see the BCH Harrison & Chen page.

-New lab members should contact email@example.com to complete their initial setup.
+New lab members should contact email@example.com & CC their PI, their Lab Admin, or a senior member of their lab to complete their initial setup.

 Lab members have a Crystal Google Account with access to email and other Google services, including Google Calendar, Drive, Docs, Sheets, and more.

 Access mail from the following address (you will be redirected to Gmail):

 If you encounter problems, go to:

 If you do not have an account, email email@example.com and cc your PI in the request.